hitsapp/api/README.md

 ?bgRight - Set the background colour of the hits number ?color - Set the text color
 ?border - Choose a border (square or round)
-?font - Set the font family (supports any font from Google Fonts)
 ```

 **Get Top Hits:** <br />